Login

 Fig. 3—View the schedule to see total principal and interest earned.

-This tutorial illustrates the time value of money working in the consumer’s favor.
+This example illustrates how the time value of money can benefit the consumer.
 Does the car cost $32,600?
 Yes.
-But how much did you actually pay?
-In one sense, just $29,280—the balance was covered by the return on your investment.
-The contrast is even greater if you were to finance the car over 4 years at 4.5% interest.
+However, based on deposits, you paid only $29,280.
+The remaining amount was covered by investment earnings.
+The difference would be even greater if you financed the car over 4 years at 4.5% interest.
 In that case, you would pay more than $3,000 in interest for the convenience of financing.

 *This is a simplified example.
-It does not account for taxes, nor does it consider whether your investments might earn a higher return than your loan’s interest rate.
-If so, it might be more advantageous to finance the purchase instead of paying cash.
+It does not include taxes or evaluate whether your investments could earn more than the loan interest rate.
+If so, financing the purchase might be more advantageous than paying in full with cash.

 Back to the Ultimate Financial Calculator.